software-mansion/react-native-reanimated/docs/docs/api/hooks/useEvent.md

 #### `rebuilt` [boolean]

-Value indicating whether handler shouldbe rebuilt.
+Value indicating whether handler should be rebuilt.

 ### Returns